AdaptiveMe/AdaptiveMe.github.io/_04-development/10-presentation.md

 layout_grid: true
 title: Adaptive Presentation
 keywords: adaptive
-description: Create, Develop, Build & Distribute Apps As-A-Service.
+description: The Adaptive Presentation - From Idea to Creating, Developing, Building & Distributing Apps As-A-Service.
+Where we come from and where we are going!
 class: fa fa-film
 sitemap:
 priority: 1.0